Know the Code: Building Requirements for Sheds and Garages

-by Tom Grant on Oct 17, 2013
+by Guest on Oct 17, 2013

 Putting up a shed or building a garage can be a fairly straightforward process and an excellent way of acquiring some more storage space.

-It is important that you are aware of the rules and regulations that apply to these structures so that you don’t encounter any problems after your work has been completed.
+You must be aware of the rules and regulations that apply to these structures so that you don’t encounter any problems after your work has been completed.

 The first thing to do is to confirm that your new shed is deemed to be in the Class 10A building regulations category, which applies to non-habitable buildings, including sheds and garages.

 This classification is considered to be a low risk under safety rules guidance issued by the local Building Codes Board although it is important to take precautions to ensure that the risk of fire spreading to other buildings is noted and controlled.

 When you search through garage prices to find the structure that you want, you need to confirm with your supplier that the garage or shed that you are having built is constructed to satisfy the requirements of a class 10 building, by reducing the risk of fire spread to satisfy Building Codes standards.

 Problem meeting the requirements

 Due to the way, they have been constructed or because the building has adopted some innovative methods, there are occasions when you might have a problem meeting the requirements with your new garage or shed.